akhfaern/phpInfiniteMenu/README.md

 # phpInfiniteMenu
-a sample to show how easy it is to create a main navigation menu with infinite subcategories. sample code designed for adminlte
+a sample to show how easy it is to create a main navigation menu with infinite subcategories using a recursive php function. sample code designed for adminlte

 MySQL Table Schema and Data